rhel-labs/instruqt/convert2rhel/01-introduction/assignment.md

 100   247  100   247    0     0    509      0 --:--:-- --:--:-- --:--:--   510
 </pre>

-Now we'll update the centos host and reboot it.
+Now you'll update the centos host and reboot it.
 The convert2rhel utility requires an up-to-date centos host.

 Enter the following command.